Kay Bailey Hutchison: Embryonic stem-cell research

 In 2006, Senator Hutchison broke with the majority of Republicans and voted in favor of federal funding for embryonic stem-cell research.
 Hutchison had also signed a letter addressed to President Bush, co-signed by 12 other Republicans, in support of stem cell research in 2001.

 Environmental record

 In 2005, Hutchison voted against prohibiting oil leasing in Alaska's Arctic National Wildlife Refuge, and has supported legislation promoting drilling in the refuge in 2002 and 2003.
 In 2005 she also voted against including oil and gas smokestacks in the Environmental Protection Agency's mercury regulations.
 In 1999, she voted to remove funding for renewable and solar energy, although she has more recently stated she supports the development of alternative energy sources.
-The League of Conservation Voters gave Hutchison ratings ranging from 0% to 12% during her time in the U.S. Senate.